wallabi-es/image-focus/README.md

 ## Getting ahead

 As WordPress and photography are continuously in development we like to take a look ahead together for what's coming.

-If you want to get involved developing Image Focus you can ask us if you can implement some of the features yourself.
+If you want to get involved developing Image Focus just let us know how you can help, or just send in your feature requests!
-Our backlog is visible for public and we will take all feature requests into consideration.

-You can visit our backlog at [Taigo.io](https://tree.taiga.io/project/dannyvanholten-image-focus/backlog)
+### Image Focus
+* Reset the cropping point to the WordPress default cropping
+* Add a link to featured images to go the image focus cropping tool
+* Add a link to acf images to go the image focus cropping tool
+* Crop Previews
+* Backbone implementation
+* Support for touch devices

+### Image Focus Pro
+* Automatic focus point by facial detection
+* Automatic focus point by color detection
+* Zoom levels for cropping
+* Add multiple focuspoints
+* Change focuspoint per image size
+* Change entire image for an image size